freeconf/yang/README.md

 	 to mark leaf as read-only useful for operational/metric/volatile data */
 	leaf miles {
-	   description "is the car running?";
+	   description "number of miles the car traversed in total";
 	   type int64;
 	   config "false";
 	}